aerisakaaritra/car-rental-system-git/README.md

 - Java Development Kit (JDK)
 - Any text editor or IDE of your choice (e.g., IntelliJ IDEA, Eclipse, Visual Studio Code)

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a pull request

+Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) and [contribution guidelines](CONTRIBUTING.md).

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute this code as per the terms of the license.

 ### Installation